 Tip #1: Consider your surroundings

-In a traditional interview, you don’t have to worry about your surroundings: you will be interviewed in a business office.
+In a traditional technical interview, you don’t have to worry about your surroundings: you will be interviewed in a business office.
 If you are participating in a video interview, you will not have this luxury.

 Before your interview begins, give some thought to where you are going to conduct the interview.
 Are you going to take the interview call in your bedroom?
 Or do you have a green screen set up that you use for calls?